 - 1. Use clinical reasoning and knowledge based on the baccalaureate degree nursing program of study, evidence based practice outcomes, and research studies as the basis for decision-making and comprehensive patient care. - 2.
 Determine the physical and mental health status, needs, and preferences of culturally, ethnically, and socially diverse patients, families, populations, and communities based upon interpretation of comprehensive health assessment findings compared with evidence-based health data and a synthesis of knowledge derived from a baccalaureate degree nursing program of study. - 3.
-Evaluate and report patient, family, population, and community outcomes and responses to therapeutic interventions in comparison to benchmarks from evidence- based practice and research findings, and plan follow-up nursing care. - 4.
+Evaluate and report patient, family, population, and community outcomes and responses to therapeutic interventions in comparison to benchmarks from evidence-based practice and research findings, and plan follow-up nursing care. - 4.
 Provide safe, compassionate, comprehensive nursing care to patients, families, populations, and communities through a broad array of health care services. - 5.
-Implement the plan of care for patients, families, populations, and communities within legal, ethical, and regulatory parameters and in consideration of disease prevention, wellness, and promotion of healthy lifestyles. - 6.
-Develop, implement, and evaluate teaching plans for patients, families, populations, and communities to address health promotion, maintenance, restoration, and population risk reduction. - 7.
+Implement the plan of care for patients, families, populations, and communities within legal, ethical, and regulatory parameters and in consideration of disease prevention, wellness, and promotion of healthylifestyles. - 6.
+Evaluate and report patient, family, population, and community outcomes and responses to therapeutic interventions in comparison to benchmarks from evidence-based practice and research findings, and plan follow-up nursing care. - 7.
+Develop, implement, and evaluate teaching plans for patients, families, populations, and communities to address health promotion, maintenance, restoration, and population risk reduction. - 8.
 Coordinate human, information, and material management resources in providing care for patients, families, populations, and communities